FlavioGazzetta/EEE_Rover_Project/README.md

    - Commands for forward/backward movement or turning are processed and executed via Wi-Fi.

 3. **Real-Time Data Visualization**:
-   - Signal data, including lizard species, is displayed dynamically on the web interface.
+   - Signal data is displayed dynamically on the web interface.

 ---